dlccyes/CollegeNotes/docs/NTUNotes/Junior/Macroeconomics/Macroeconomics.md

 Production this period is decided by the previous period, so it won't be affected by future perturbations, which is unrealistic.

-## Ch17 實質循環模型 Real Business Cycle Model
+## Ch17 Real Business Cycle RBC Model

 Real Business Cycle (RBC) Model = Ramsey Model + endogenous labor supply